Liger

-The liger is a hybrid offspring of a male lion (Panthera leo) and a female tiger (Panthera tigris).
+The liger is a hybrid offspring of a male lion (Panthera leo) and a tigress, or female tiger (Panthera tigris).
 The liger has parents in the same genus but of different species.
-The liger is distinct from the similar hybrid called the tigon, and is the largest of all known extant felines.
+The liger is distinct from the opposite hybrid called the tigon (of a male tiger and a lioness), and is the largest of all known extant felids.
 They enjoy swimming, which is a characteristic of tigers, and are very sociable like lions.
 Notably, ligers typically grow larger than either parent species, unlike tigons.

 History

-The history of lion-tiger hybrids dates to at least the early 19th century in India.
+The history of lion–tiger hybrids dates to at least the early 19th century in India.
 In 1798, Étienne Geoffroy Saint-Hilaire (1772–1844) made a colour plate of the offspring of a lion and a tiger.
 The name "liger", a portmanteau of lion and tiger, was coined by the 1930s.
 "Ligress" is used to refer to a female liger, on the model of "tigress".

 In 1825, G. B. Whittaker made an engraving of liger cubs born in 1824.
 The parents and their three liger offspring are also depicted with their trainer in a 19th-century painting in the naïve style.

 Two liger cubs born in 1837 were exhibited to King William IV and to his successor Queen Victoria.
 On 14 December 1900 and on 31 May 1901, Carl Hagenbeck wrote to zoologist James Cossar Ewart with details and photographs of ligers born at the Hagenbeck's Tierpark in Hamburg in 1897.

 In Animal Life and the World of Nature (1902–1903), A. H. Bryden described Hagenbeck's "lion-tiger" hybrids:

 It has remained for one of the most enterprising collectors and naturalists of our time, Mr. Carl Hagenbeck, not only to breed but to bring successfully to a healthy maturity, specimens of this rare alliance between those two great and formidable Felidae, the lion and tiger.
 The illustrations will indicate sufficiently how fortunate Mr. Hagenbeck has been in his efforts to produce these hybrids.
 The oldest and biggest of the animals shown is a hybrid born on the 11th May 1897.
 This fine beast, now more than five years old, equals and even excels in his proportions a well-grown lion, measuring as he does from nose tip to tail 10 ft 2 inches in length, and standing only three inches less than 4 ft at the shoulder.
 A good big lion will weigh about 400 lb [...] the hybrid in question, weighing as it does no less than 467 lb, is certainly the superior of the most well-grown lions, whether wild-bred or born in a menagerie.
 This animal shows faint striping and mottling, and, in its characteristics, exhibits strong traces of both its parents.
 It has a somewhat lion-like head, and the tail is more like that of a lion than of a tiger.
 On the other hand, it has no trace of mane.
 It is a huge and very powerful beast.